ffu52848/fractal-sparse-origin-hypothesis/README.md

 FSOH is designed to be compatible with several other theoretical frameworks by the same author, including (not implemented here yet):

 - **Fractal Dark Matter Model (FDM)**
-  As a structural background for matter and energy distribution.

 - **Anthropic Fractal Selection Model (AFSM)**
-  As a formalization of observer-based selection effects.

 - **ASIT (Absolute Space–Interface Topology)**
-  As a geometric framework for discussing “interfaces” between regions and scales.

 This repository focuses solely on **FSOH as a stand-alone hypothesis**, while keeping interfaces open for future integration.

 ---

 ## 6. Repository Structure (Planned)

-Planned structure for this repository:

 ```text
 fractal-sparse-origin-hypothesis/